 Recycle all your drinks packaging & plastic packaging in public bins or at home AND try to use as little plastic as you can.
-No more plastic bags, plastic straws, plastic toothbrushes (try bamboo), use a reusable takeaway cup or a flask cup for those teas & coffees on the run!
-Plastic bags are the common type of litter found in the stomachs of whales & dolphins.
-Here are some more brilliant ideas about how to live without plastic from MCS & why not try their plastic challenge too!
+No more plastic bags, plastic straws, plastic toothbrushes (try bamboo).
+Treat yourself to a reusable takeaway cup or a flask cup for those teas & coffees on the run & a reusable water bottle.
+Plastic bags are also the common type of litter found in the stomachs of whales & dolphins and turtles mistake them for jellyfish, one of their main food sources.
+Here are some more brilliant ideas about how to live without plastic from Marine Conservation Society's Top 20 Living Without Plastic Tips & you can also try their plastic challenge too!

 While microbeads are now banned from cosmetic products (eg scrubs) & toothpaste, they are not yet banned from washing powders, dishwasher & other cleaning products.

 Check to see if your product contain any these that make up microbeads: (the list is not comprehensive, but it's a good start):

 polyethylene, polypropylene, polyethylene terephthalate, polymethyl.
 Look out for petitions on banning them from products coming up soon!